yashrajrao7/HuffmanCoding/README.md

-# huffmanWebsite
-Mini Project of FY MSC Sem-1.
-To build a website using HTML, CSS, JavaScript that shows the working of Huffman Coding using Greedy Strategy.
-Take I/p from user in form of characters & frequencies, build a tree which showcases huffman codes for respective characters.
-Also display the time complexities, space complexities in best case, worst case & average case.
+Demonstrate the process of Human Coding using a Greedy Strategy.
+Accept input from the user in the form of characters and their corresponding frequencies, and construct a tree that illustrates the Human codes for each character.
+Additionally, provide an analysis of the time and space complexities for the best case, worst case, and average case scenarios